CoryWilliamsGIS/Point-in-Polygon/README.md

 The code determines if a point is positioned:

-1)Outside of a bounding box (as determined by the minimum and maximum polygon coordinates supplied by the user .csv file).
+1) Outside of a bounding box (as determined by the minimum and maximum polygon coordinates supplied by the user .csv file).

-2)Outside the polygon (but in this case, inside the bounding box).
+2) Outside the polygon (but in this case, inside the bounding box).

-3)On the boundary of the polygon.
+3) On the boundary of the polygon.

-4)On the vertices of the polygon (angular point of the polygon).
+4) On the vertices of the polygon (angular point of the polygon).

-5)Inside the polygon.
+5) Inside the polygon.

 Relevant documentation and sources are commented throughout.